About the Library

-The Upper Skagit Library District, in Eastern Skagit County, includes the rural area within the Concrete School District, from Lusk Road east to the county line.
-The town of Concrete and Mansford Precinct (near Darrington) are not included in the Junior Taxing District.
+The Upper Skagit Library District, in Eastern Skagit County, includes the area within the Concrete School District, from Lusk Road east to the county line.
+The Mansford Precinct (near Darrington) is not included in the Junior Taxing District.
 View a map of the district boundaries.

 If you cannot find the author or title of a book you want at the Upper Skagit Library, we can try to get the item through interlibrary loan.
 Newly published items cannot be borrowed and academic libraries charge $20-25 to lend their books.
 Usually we are able to find most items at the local libraries.
 Postage charges of $2 for each requested interlibrary loan item will be charged.

 Test Proctoring Services

 If you are involved in Distance Learning or Correspondence Courses to advance your education or to help find a new job, test proctoring is available at the Upper Skagit Library.
 Arrangements should be made at least a week in advance with the Library's Director (360-853-7939).
 It may be possible to schedule a test before 11am, at the discretion of the proctor.

 The library offers free Wi-Fi internet access 24/7.
 During library hours, there are four public workstations available for an hour's use per day.
 A fifteen-minute express station is also available.
 The library also has an Early Learning Station (AWE) for kids.
 The Library Tech plan is available here.